 If you purchase a program that requires you to create a user account, the username and password you create will be stored.

 I may use your information in several ways.

-As well as the content you specifically requested or purchased, I will also send you other emails on the subject of health, fitness, physical and mental health, and general wellbeing.
+As well as the content you specifically requested, I will also send you other emails on the subject of health, fitness, physical and mental health, and general wellbeing.